Super Gran: Special effects

-Planned third series, cancellation and possible film

-A third series was planned to begin filming in early 1988 but the programme was abandoned by Tyne Tees Television in favour of increased spending on daytime gameshows such as Chain Letters (which was very popular in the late 1980s).
-Several episodes had been plotted and even story-boarded prior to the cancellation and included working titles "Super Gran and the Underwater Terror" (Super Gran would foil Scunner Campbell's plot to destroy Chistleton using a gigantic tidal wave), "Super Gran and the Minuscule Marionette" (Inventor Black mistakenly miniaturises a precious marionette heirloom and Super Gran must find a way to resize it before an important dignitary arrives to view it) and "Super Gran and the Rhyming Ruin" (the plot is unknown but would have involved filming in Tynemouth's famous ruined Priory).

-The cancellation of the TV series did not dampen hopes of a motion picture version – hopes which had been alive since midway through series one.
-While no firm production plans ever emerged owing to the cancellation, one early plot would have involved Super Gran travelling to Spain to foil an attempt by Scunner Campbell to control the "world trade market".
+An obituary of Ure in the Guardian outlined the television series' "very basic special effects"."Ure was seen jumping high or pole-vaulting through windows (using a trampoline and trick camera angles), flying (with the help of a crane) and riding through the air on a two-wheel, multiwinged Flycycle (in reality an adapted butcher’s boy’s bike).
+Ure did many of the stunts herself, while some – including Super Gran cartwheeling – were performed by a double."

 Computer games

 Tynesoft produced two games based on the show in 1985.

 The game Super Gran was an action game involving Super Gran's anti-gravity belt.
 It was released for the Amstrad CPC, Commodore 16, Commodore 64 and ZX Spectrum.

 Super Gran – The Adventure was a text adventure based on the show, written by Adventure Soft's Brian Howarth.
 The premise is that Super Gran has to save people whilst looking out for Scunner Campbell.
 This game was released on the Acorn Electron, BBC Micro, C16, C64 and Spectrum.